digital-archives/HISTGA1011/activities/fixity_bagger.md

 Bagger is an open-source software application developed by the Library of Congress.
 It provides a graphical user interface (GUI) that can be used to create and manage bags.

 1. Follow the steps listed in the <a href="https://archives.ncdcr.gov/bagger-gui-user-guide/open" target="_blank">North Carolina Department of Natural and Cultural Resources Bagger GUI User
 Guide</a>.
-Installation instructions can be found on pages 4-7.
+Installation instructions can be found on pages 4-9.
 Please follow the instructions specific to your Windows or Mac operating system.
-2. Once installed, open the Bagger application.
-You may see it generate a separate command line window: this is to be expected.
-Please keep this window open in the background while using Bagger.
+2. Once installed, open the Bagger application (instructions for what file to open, and what to expect when opening, are on Page 6).

 ### Create a bag
 4. Click the +Create New Bag button in the upper left-hand corner of the screen.
 In the "Select Profile:" drop-down, choose the SANC-state profile (this stands for "State Agency North Carolina") Click OK.